epflProjects/MachineLearning/Project02/README.md

 This software performs sentiment analysis of tweets and then classify them into 2 groups: positive or negative.

+## TL;TR
+In order to obtain the predictions of our best model on `test_data.txt`, you need previously to be sure to have on your computer wget.
+If it is not the case: `brew install wget`.
+Then you can run `./run.sh` inside the `src/` directory.
+The `predictions.csv` is created inside the `/src/data/` directory.

 ## Requirements
 # Dependencies
 - Python 3